Level-2/Dice/README.md

 Project Goals
 -------------

-1) To be lightweight and not a huge library with dozens of files (Currently Dice is just one 100 line file with only 3 classes) yet support all features (and more) offered by much more complex containers
+1) To be lightweight and not a huge library with dozens of files (Dice is a single 100 line class) yet support all features (and more) offered by much more complex containers

 2) To "just work".
 Basic functionality should work with zero configuration